MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wificxtypes/ne-dot11wificxtypes-wdi_sae_status.md

 ### -field WDI_SAE_STATUS_INTERNAL_AUTH_FAILURE

+WDI encountered an internal authentication-related failure.

 ### -field WDI_SAE_STATUS_INVALID_PEER

+The Commit or Confirm response was received from an AP for which WDI did not provide SAE parameters.

 ### -field WDI_SAE_STATUS_INITIALIZATION_NO_KEY

+WDI doesn't have the password for this association request.

 ### -field WDI_SAE_STATUS_INITIALIZATION_H2E_NOT_SUPPORTED

+AP requires Hash-To-Element support but the driver doesn't support Hash-To-Element.

 ### -field WDI_SAE_STATUS_INITIALIZATION_PWD_ID_NOT_SUPPORTED

+AP requires Password-Identifier, but no Password-Identifier is available.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_RECEIVED_IN_NOTHING_STATE

+Commit message was received in Nothing state.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_MALFORMED_AUTH_FRAME

+A bad Commit frame was received.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_FAILURE_FROM_PEER

+The commit frame from the peer contained an error code.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_FINITE_GROUP_NOT_PRESENT

+The Finite Group was not present in the Commit frame.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_UNSUPPORTED_FINITE_GROUP

+The Finite Group specified in the Commit frame is not supported.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_ANTICLOGGING_TOKEN_REQUIRED_BUT_NO_TOKEN

+The Commit frame contained the error code requiring the anti-clogging token, but the frame did not contain the anti-clogging token.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_INVALID_SCALAR_ELEMENT_SIZE

+The Commit frame did not contain enough space for the Scalar or Element fields.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_REFLECTION_ATTACK_DETECTED

+WDI detected a reflection attack.

 ### -field WDI_SAE_STATUS_COMMIT_MESSAGE_INTERNAL_COMPUTATION_ERROR

+WDI encountered an internal computation error.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_RECEIVED_IN_INVALID_STATE

+WDI received a Confirm frame when it was not expected.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_MALFORMED_AUTH_FRAME

+A bad Confirm frame was received.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_FAILURE_FROM_PEER

+An error was received in the Confirm frame.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_BSS_TRANSITION_REQUESTED

+WDI doesn't handle the Bss transition request.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_INTERNAL_COMPUTATION_ERROR

+WDI encountered an internal error.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_VERIFICATION_FAILED

+WDI failed to match the Verifier from the Confirm frame.

 ### -field WDI_SAE_STATUS_CONFIRM_MESSAGE_RESEND_REQUEST